Wooty-B/Brother-TWAIN-Installer-Fix/README.md

-# Brother TWAIN Installer Fix + Tips
+# Brother TWAIN Installer Fix

 This is a batch file I created to repair the Windows 7/8/10+ Brother Print & Scanner installer when it thinks a TWAIN driver is already installed.
 Several years ago issues popped up at work when trying to repair a Brother scanning issue.
 Some of the issues I ran across were: